 Audits of trash, recycling and compost highlighted several problem items that were frequently missorted.
 The problem categories were generally the same for both consumers and workers and included food, thin plastics, napkins, coffee cups and to-go boxes.
 Food, napkins and paper to-go boxes are all compostable but were often found in the trash, which further emphasizes a lack of knowledge about composting.

 To address the identified issues, we created two five minute short training scripts for student workers about correct recycling and composting behavior.
 The Wisconsin Union marketing team started to integrate sustainability into ongoing social media efforts to establish sustainability as a social norm.
-We also developed preliminary plans for additional signage, information tabling, shadow boxes, or labeling of items to clarify whether they are recyclable or compostable and how they should properly be disposed.
+We also developed preliminary plans for additional signage, information tabling, shadow boxes, or labeling of items to clarify whether they are recyclable or compostable and how they should be disposed properly.

 WASTE RESOURCE DEVELOPMENT